serpenscaput/wl9/Nazi Alert/Nazi Alert - readme.txt

 This is version 1.2 of Nazi alert!
 The final version will be 1.3 or 1.4.
 This version has no new sounds and maybe has some bugs.
-If You find a bug You should E-Mail Me about it to rim@omega.mplik.ru with subject "To Ratburger : INSTANTBUGGIN".
+If You find a bug You should E-Mail Me about it to rim (at) omega.mplik.ru with subject "To Ratburger : INSTANTBUGGIN".

                                                                    Everybody could
 use levels/graphics of this add on for making his own add on.